cucumber-pickle/xKucoinCum/README.md

 ## Query Setup:

-Add your Agent301 account tokens to a file named `data.txt` in the root directory.
+Add your xKuCoin account tokens to a file named `data.txt` in the root directory.
 Each token should be on a new line.

 Example:
    ```txt